Global options reference

 default: ,

-Set include_headers to true if the first row of the CSV file contains the headers for each column.
+When set to true, the first row of the CSV file will be read as the header row, and the values will be used for the names of each column.
 This is the default behavior.

-If you set it to false, there are no headers and the columns are referred to by their numerical index.
+When set to false, columns are referred to by their numerical index.

 default: true